Houston Ship Accident Lawyers

 Many injuries suffered by seamen or other people working on ships and vessels are preventable if the person or company responsible for keeping workers safe follows through on their obligations.
 When a person or company fails to maintain a safe environment or a vessel that is seaworthy, then an injured worker may have a case for negligence.

-If you’ve been injured while working on a vessel, the experienced Houston maritime accident attorneys at The Krist Law Firm, P.C. can discuss your options for compensation of your losses and explain what to expect from the legal process.
+If you’ve been injured while working on a vessel, the experienced Houston maritime accident attorneys at The Krist Law Firm, P.C. can discuss your options for compensation for your injuries and losses and explain what to expect from the legal process.

 How a Ship Accident Lawsuit Can Help